NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

 UFS Atmosphere
 -----------------------

-The UFS Atmosphere source code is contained in the NEMSfv3gfs code repository.
+The :term:`UFS` Atmosphere source code is contained in the NEMSfv3gfs code repository.
 CCPP users and developers should use the NEMSfv3gfs code and submodules maintained by GMTB in GitHub.
 For codes whose authoritative repository is in VLab, GMTB synchronizes these with VLab at periodic intervals.

 https://github.com/NCAR/NEMSfv3gfs